mayank-shekhar/aepsdk-expo-plugin/README.md

 If you have a bare React Native project, you should not use this plugin.
 You can see this [guide](https://github.com/adobe/aepsdk-react-native?tab=readme-ov-file#installation) for more information on how to install the Adobe Experience Platform SDKs in a bare React Native project.

+### What's supported?

+  - This plugin is meant for Expo projects only.
+  - This plugin is meant for developers who are building Expo project from scratch and want to use the Adobe Experience Platform SDKs in their projects.
+  - You don't need to install this plugin if you have an Expo app or a Bare React Native app and have already integrated with the Adobe Experience Platform RN SDKs.
+  - This expo plugin supports Kotlin and Objective C only.

 ## Getting Started

 See the [getting started guide](./docs/getting-started.md) for more information on how to get started with this project.